eLearning

 Idea

 Good change management is essential to the success of every project.
-When employees are asked to change and do things differently, they must be able to adjust to those new ways.
-Change management helps that process with a proven process of helping people through change.
+When employees are asked to change and do things differently, they must adjust to those new ways.
+Change management helps that process with a proven method of helping people through change.

 There are no bigger changes in any organization than changes in technology in the workplace.
-Applications are always changing and for processes that haven’t been digitized yet, they likely soon will be.
+Applications are always changing and likely will soon be for processes that haven’t been digitized.
 That means employees have to change along with technological progress.

 No matter how simple the technology is supposed to be, it’s not simple for everyone.
 Most people still aren’t comfortable with technical changes.